docarray/docarray/docs/user_guide/storing/index_elastic.md

     **native vector search (ANN) support**, alongside text and range search.

     [Elasticsearch v7.10](https://www.elastic.co/downloads/past-releases/elasticsearch-7-10-0) can store vectors, but
-    **does _not_ support native ANN vector search**, but only exhaustive (=slow) vector search, alongside text and range search.
+    **does _not_ support native ANN vector search**, but only exhaustive (i.e. slow) vector search, alongside text and range search.

-    Some users prefer to use ES v7.10 because it is available under a [different license](https://www.elastic.co/pricing/faq/licensing) compared to ES v8.0.0.
+    Some users prefer to use ES v7.10 because it is available under a [different license](https://www.elastic.co/pricing/faq/licensing) to ES v8.0.0.

 !!! note "Installation"
     To use [ElasticDocIndex][docarray.index.backends.elastic.ElasticDocIndex], you need to install the following dependencies: